sdothum/dotfiles-archive-2023/bspwm/.config/bspwm/README.md

 ## notice

 bspwm version 0.9.1+ obsoletes the scripts defined here.
+Syntax conversion will be required in order to utilize them.
 The new bspwm syntax can be found <a href="https://github.com/baskerville/bspwm/wiki/Command-Syntax-Rewrite">here</a>.